-PFP's inventory of miscellaneous items includes 26 items of compounds (four basic types: fluorides, Pu-Zr scrap, Pu-Be scrap, and Pu-Th scrap), 12 items of non-polycube combustibles, and 28 items of miscellaneous scrap items.
+PFP's inventory of miscellaneous items includes approximately 25 items of compounds (four basic types: fluorides, Pu-Zr scrap, Pu-Be scrap, and Pu-Th scrap), approximately 10 items of non-polycube combustibles, and approximately 30 items of miscellaneous scrap items.
 The primary hazard associated with these oxides is potential container pressurization caused by the radiolysis of impurities, such as organics or water.
 Container pressurization can result in breaching and contamination spread.
 A secondary concern exists due to the potential presence of plutonium metal and/or alloys.
 As described in previous sections the plutonium metal and alloys have the potential to form pyrophoric compounds (hydrides and nitrides).

-The projected delay associated with stabilization will result in some increase in risk to the workers due to continuing container and material aging and the potential increase in pyrophoric hydride and nitride formation.
+Continued storage of this material will result in a minor increase in risk to the workers due to continuing container and material aging and the potential increase in pyrophoric hydride and nitride formation.
 The total plutonium content of these items is low, therefore, the increased dose associated with the additional in-growth of americium is low.